 Products that contain zinc like Zicam and Cold Eeze make it easy for consumers to take zinc “on the go”.
 Zinc has been shown to limit the duration and severity of the common cold.
 Take it as soon as the first symptoms appear for optimal results.

 Every time I had a sore throat growing up, my mom would send me to the kitchen for a few things: a cup of warm water, a spoon and some salt.
 To relieve discomfort from sore and itchy throats, place about 1 teaspoon of salt in 8 ounces of warm water and gargle.
 That’s it!
 The warm water should be as warm as you can tolerate.
 For optimal results, gargle about every 2 hours.
 It’s tedious…I know.
 But it works!

 Obviously this natural cold remedy is not as old as the others on the list.
 Regardless of it’s inception, nasal strips can provide drug free relieve to stuffy noses everywhere!
 Just be sure to get the right size for your nose.

-I have heard of several more natural remedies that alleviate symptoms of the common cold.
+I’ve heard of several more natural remedies that alleviate symptoms of the common cold.
 They involve everything from garlic to cayenne pepper, from coconut oil to hydrogen peroxide… Many have been passed from generation to generation, from continents to islands, from playgrounds to play dates and everywhere in between.
 For some people, natural cold remedies are more than a “passing fad”, they are tradition.
 But at the end of the day, when nostrils are clogged, throats burn and a persistent cough make it feel like your head will explode…people just want to know… Do natural cold remedies work?
 And these do.